jackedwardbeard/AUTH_JWT/README.md

 # AUTH_JWT - MERN stack
 A MERN stack which uses JWT (JSON Web Tokens) for local authentication.

+# Note
+If you restart the server whilst logged in, the list of valid refresh tokens maintained by the server will be lost, so you will automatically have an invalid refresh token.
+Since /logout is a protected route as an example in this demo, if you're logged in and restart the server, you'll need to remove 'verifyToken' from the /logout route, proceed to logout, and then put 'verifyToken' back into the /logout route.
+Otherwise you'll be stuck being logged in, and won't be able to logout (since the server doesn't have your refresh token anymore).
+This is only an issue as /logout is being demonstrated as a protected route.
+Normally, logout wouldn't be protected, and some valuable resources would.
+So if your refresh token expired from the server being restarted, it normally wouldn't matter, since you'd be able to logout and log back in to get a new refresh and access token.
+You just can't here since I decided to make /logout protected, and there isn't any other implemented routes to demonstrate an access token failing on.

 # To make it work
 You need to create a backend .env file containing values for:
 * MONGO_URL=yourMongoDBConnectionStringHere